 During World War II, a radar station was established in an isolated area of the northwest corner of Nootka Island off the coast of Vancouver Island.
-The radar was constructed on a small peak called Northwest Cone that pokes up over a relatively flat area of Nootka.
+The radar was constructed on a small peak called Northwest Cone that rises above a relatively flat area of Nootka.
 Now the crumbling structure makes an interesting hiking destination.
-The trail follows the remnants of the log road created to support the station 70 years ago.
+The trail follows the remnants of the log road created to support the station over 80 years ago.

 Estevan Point is just south of Nootka Island, about 30 miles away.
 The Japanese hurled a few shells at the Estevan Point lighthouse from a submarine.
 But this place, in the middle of nowhere, must have been a pretty quiet spot, except for the rain and the wind.